yed1l/CountBurgerCalorie/README.md

-# burger_calorie
+# Counting_BurgerCalorie
-app on Android Studio
+app on Kotlin